HBora/Catappa-Framework/README.md

 ```
 Or Download.

-This will install Catappa and all required dependencies.
+The Command  will install Catappa and all required dependencies.
 Catappa requires PHP 5.3.0 or newer.

 ## Learn More

-Learn more at these links:
+Learn more from these links:

 - [Website](http://www.catappaframework.com)
 - [Documentation](http://www.catappaframework.com)